MadLadSquad/pkggen/README.md

 1. Void templates - `void`
 1. Homebrew formulae - `brew`

-Inside each folder, create a `templates` folder and place Jinja templates for each package with its name.
+Inside each folder, create a `templates` folder and place Jinja-like templates for each package with its name.

 You can then set up a `distro.yaml` config with specific variables for each distribution folder.
 For example, you can set your AUR username there for Arch Linux

-After all that setup is done, you can then run `metatools` in the root project directory.
+After all that setup is done, you can run `pkggen` in the root project directory.
 This will generate all the packages in parrallel.

-With commands like `metatools test`, you can spin up LXD/Incus containers that you can use to test, if all these packages compile and install correctly.
+With commands like `pkggen test`, you can spin up LXD/Incus containers that you can use to test, if all these packages compile and install correctly.

-With commands like `metatools upload`, you can upload your packages to an external repository.
+With commands like `pkggen upload`, you can upload your packages to an external repository.
 For example, the AUR, or a PPA.

+### Generators - the core of pkggen
+As seen in the above example, to get the latest version of an application, a generator for GitHub is used.
+But what is a generator?

+A generator is simply a shell command that accepts and outputs YAML!
+That's right, you can write a generator in any of your favourite programming languages!
+Fortunately, you don't even need to write your own generator in most cases, as we provide generators for popular platforms, such as GitHub.